Lart101/AslSignLanguageWeb/README.md

-# SignSpeak - ASL Sign Language Web Application
+# Signademy - ASL Sign Language Web Application

 ⚠️ **DISCLAIMER: This project is created for educational purposes only as part of a capstone project.
 It is not intended for commercial use.**

-**SignSpeak** is an interactive web application for learning and practicing American Sign Language (ASL).
+**Signademy** is an interactive web application for learning and practicing American Sign Language (ASL).
 The application includes features for alphabet learning, text-to-sign conversion, and real-time sign language recognition through webcam.

 ## Live Demo
-Visit the live website: [SignSpeak](https://lart101.github.io/AslSignLanguageWeb/)
+Visit the live website: [Signademy](https://lart101.github.io/AslSignLanguageWeb/)

 ## Features
 - ASL Alphabet Learning